 However, in 1946 they could no longer make a living and the farm was sold.
 It was a sad day when the last dairy cows went.

 Stonehenge c.1960, the home of William & Lily Lebbell.
 Seated to the right are Lily Lebbell and Lily Dring née Lebbell.
-Photograph courtesy of Susan Fay, granddaughter of William & Lily Lebbell
+Courtesy Susan Fay, granddaughter of William & Lily Lebbell

 After this William retired.
 The bungalow named ‘Stonehenge’ was built behind the Long Street Smithy site.
 The previous cottages (built of clay lump) on the site had to be demolished as they had become dilapidated.

 William Robert & Lily Lebbell c.1955.
-Photograph courtesy of Susan Fay
+Courtesy Susan Fay

 Even after retirement William continued to be active.
 He was on the Wayland Rural District Council, the Clerk to the Parish Council, a member of the Recreation Committee and a Trustee of the Fuel Charity in the village.

 William and Lily Lebbell at Stonehenge c.1955.
-Photograph courtesy of Susan Fay
+Courtesy Susan Fay

 Right up until the end of his life William was busy.
 He kept a good vegetable garden, was a competent beekeeper, fruit tree grafter, clock repairer, rick-thatcher, and woodcarver: one could say a ‘rural polymath’.